Languish.org

 Post by: crazy canuck on March 17, 2026, 12:11:41 PM

-Quote from: The Minsky Moment on Today at 11:49:44 AMNo country ever did submit an extradition request for Kissinger.
+Quote from: The Minsky Moment on March 17, 2026, 11:49:44 AMNo country ever did submit an extradition request for Kissinger.

 And?
 The Americans do not and have never recognized the jurisdiction of the ICC.
 And the likelihood of an American court ever ordering the extradition of an American because of alleged war crimes or crimes against humanity is zero.
 So I ask again, why would any nation waste time and expense going through the motions when the result is inevitable?